BYU-CS-Course-Ops/mdx-canvas/Contributing.md

 - Discussions
 - Files

-For simplicity, this document will refer to these content elements as pages, since they are eventually displayed as webpages in Canvas.
+For simplicity, this document will refer to these content elements as pages, since they are displayed as webpages in Canvas.

-For people who manage content, one of the major draws to Canvas is its API, or Application Programming Interface.
+Canvas is an excellent solution for content managers due to its high-functioning API, or Application Programming Interface.
 APIs enable programmers to interact with websites and databases automatically.
-Automatic interaction saves time interacting with a website **as long as the available tools are easy to use**.
+Automatic interaction saves time **as long as the available tools are easy to use**.

-Local-canvas aims to be a simple, intuitive, powerful, and functionally complete way to interact with the Canvas API.
+Local-canvas aims to be a simple, intuitive, and powerful way to interact with the Canvas API.
 As a wrapper, it does significant work behind-the-scenes.

-#### Information Flow
+#### Sequential Information Flow
 1. A content creator creates a set of local documents on their computer.
+	-  These could be quizzes, assignments, discussions, etc.
-2. A content manager points local-canvas to their documents, as well as the appropriate course.
+2. A content manager points local-canvas to the documents, as well as the appropriate course.
-3. Local-canvas reads the file as a text document.
+3. Local-canvas reads the file as a text.
-	1. Local-canvas parses the document, interpreting nested and sequential text as structured data.
+	1. Local-canvas parses the text, interpreting nested and sequential text as structured data.
 	2. Templating allows local-canvas to turn one document into several pages.
 	3. The structured data is reformatted:
-		1. Dates are converted to [ISO format](https://www.iso.org/iso-8601-date-and-time-format.html).
+		1. Dates are converted to ISO format.
 		2. Images are uploaded to canvas, assigned to folders, and linked.
-	4. The data is restructured to match [the parameters of the Canvas API]([https://canvasapi.readthedocs.io/en/stable/getting-started.html](https://canvasapi.readthedocs.io/en/stable/getting-started.html).
+	4. The data is restructured to match the parameters of the Canvas API.
 4. The Canvas API accepts the data, and modifies the course as requested.

 ## Understanding local-canvas